updated November 2024

 My suggestion with goal-setting is to write down everything you’d like to accomplish in a list of about 50 or more items.
 These are big and small personal and professional goals and what immediately comes to mind.
 You may add to this list as you like.
 This is because plans and priorities change as a natural progression of life.
 Something that matters now may no longer be a goal in a few months or years, and vice versa.

-Pick goals that match your capacity.
-For example, if you decide you’d like to renovate your home, travel for a month to Africa, and hire several new teammates, you may end up with a capacity mismatch.
+For example, if you decide to renovate your home, travel for a month to Africa, and hire several new teammates, you may have a capacity mismatch.
 Each of these goals requires capital, time, and effort; depending on your planning (or lack thereof), you may feel pulled in different directions that are not compatible.

 Intuitive planning